-Local authorities categorise installations according to the risk they represent (high, medium or low risk) based on the potential environmental impact in the event of an incident, and the effectiveness and reliability of the operator.
+Councils categorise installations according to the risk they represent (high, medium or low risk) based on the potential environmental impact in the event of an incident, and the effectiveness and reliability of the operator.

 Application evaluation process

-The application must be from the operator of the regulated facility and the regulator must be satisfied that they must operate the facility in accordance with the environmental permit.
+The application must be from the operator of the regulated facility and the regulator must be satisfied that they operate the facility in accordance with the environmental permit.

 Please contact us in the first instance.

-License holder redress
+Licence holder redress

 Please contact us in the first instance.

-Compensation maybe payable in relation to conditions affecting certain interests in land.
+Compensation may be payable in relation to conditions affecting certain interests in land.

-Environmental Protection Team
+Environmental Health Team

 0191 433 7007